-- (A) A claimant or insurer may request to reopen a claim, pursuant to §8-43-303, C.R.S. by filing an application for hearing with the office of administrative courts and endorsing the issue of reopening. - (1) If the other party agrees to voluntarily reopen the claim the Division shall be notified by the insurer by the filing of an admission - (2) If the claim is reopened pursuant to an order, the insurer shall file an admission consistent with the order within 20 days of the order becoming final. - (B) For those injuries arising after July 2, 1987 at 4:16 p.m. and prior to July 1, 1991, a Petition to Reopen shall be filed when a claimant is requesting a redetermination of the original permanent partial disability award pursuant to Section §8-42-110(3), C.R.S., (repealed 7/1/91).
+(A) A claimant or insurer may request to reopen a claim, pursuant to §8-43-303, C.R.S. by submitting a request to reopen on the Division prescribed form.
+The request must be provided to the other party and all attorneys of record.
+The request shall state the basis for reopening, and supporting documentation must accompany the request.

+- (1) If the other party agrees to reopen the claim the Division shall be notified by the insurer by the filing of an admission. - (2) The requesting party may file an Application for Hearing on the issue of reopening with the Office of Administrative Courts pursuant to §8-43-303, C.R.S. - (3) If the claim is reopened pursuant to an order, the insurer shall file an admission consistent with the order within 30 days of the order becoming final. - (B) For those injuries arising after July 2, 1987 at 4:16 p.m. and prior to July 1, 1991, a Petition to Reopen shall be filed when a claimant is requesting a redetermination of the original permanent partial disability award pursuant to Section §8-42-110(3), C.R.S., (repealed 7/1/91).
 The petition shall be filed with a statement outlining the circumstances of termination from employment.

-7-3 SINGLE LIFE EXPECTANCY TABLE
+7-3 SINGLE LIFE EXPECTANCY TABLE EFFECTIVE JULY 1, 2018.